loechel/praesentationen/plone-and-python-community.rst

 .. note::

-    Plone model of introducing features
+    Plone's model of introducing features

-    New major Features will be developed as add-ons first and mature for a while before they go into core
+    New major features are developed as add-ons first and allowed to mature for a while before they go into core

     Examples: